First Driving Lesson

 • Be at least 17 years old (or 16 if you receive the higher rate of the mobility component of Personal Independence Payment)

-• Hold a valid UK provisional driving licence
+• Hold a valid UK provisional driving licence (Here’s how to apply for your provisional licence)

 • Be able to read a number plate from 20 metres away (wear glasses or contacts if needed)